Justin Fargas: Oakland Raiders

-Fargas played for seven seasons for the Oakland Raiders after being selected in the third round of the 2003 NFL draft.
+Fargas was drafted in the 3rd round (96th overall pick) of the 2003 NFL Draft by the Oakland Raiders.
+He signed a 5-year rookie contract worth $2.615 million on July 24, 2003.
+His deal included a $700,000 signing bonus.
+Fargas played for seven seasons for the Oakland Raiders.
 Fargas did not have many rushing attempts in his first several years.
 In 2006 he started six games and rushed 178 times for 659 yards and one touchdown.
 In 2007 he took over after LaMont Jordan became injured and had a 1,000-yard season, rushing for 1,009 yards on 222 carries and four touchdowns.
+In February of 2008, Fargas and the Raiders agreed to a 3 year contract extension worth $12 million.
 He was the starting running back for the Raiders for most of the 2008 season and had 218 carries for 853 yards and one touchdown.
 He split time in 2009 with Darren McFadden and Michael Bush, and he was second on the team in rushing with 129 carries for 491 yards and three touchdowns.
 On March 6, 2010, he was released by the Raiders after reportedly failing his physical.
 Fargas disputed the claim.